Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Neural Partial Differential Equations

 \section{Neural Partial Differential Equations}

+In this section, we will discuss various equations from the perspective of PPDEs.
+We then present a general form for NPDEs.

-The RDEs in statistical physics is widely used, it belongs a family of semi-linear parabolic partial differential equations (PDE).
-We believe that nonlinear PDEs can be utilized to describe an AI systems, and it can be considered as a fundamental equations for the neural systems.
-Following we will present a general form of neural PDEs.
+As a family of semi-linear PPDEs, RDEs are widely used in statistical physics.
+We believe that nonlinear PDEs can be utilized to describe an AI system, and they can be considered as fundamental equations for neural systems.
+In the following, we will present a general form of NPDEs.